grimmer0125/d4c-queue/README.md

 });
 ```

-The tag here can overwrite the default tag from class and applied different queue tag for this method.
+The tag here can overwrite the default tag from class and **specify different queue** for this method.

 Example: